I know why you are planning to end your life.

 It was summer time and I had somehow managed to buy a medium-sized cooler.
 I had no stand to put the cooler on, so I had to keep it inside.

 I used to practice after eating my lunch.
-I kept on practicing and started getting the knack of it.
+I kept on practising and started getting the knack of it.
 I was supposed to contract my energy from all the parts of my body and concentrate it at the navel.
 Apparently, the navel was the door – the contact point between the physical world and the spirit world.

 It was a sunny, hot afternoon (I don’t remember the date).